-- How will I know if it’s gone bad?
+How will I know if it’s gone bad?

-You’ll be able to smell it.
+You’ll definitely be able to smell it.
 It’ll smell like oil paint, paint thinner, or something along those lines.
 You’ll know!
 Throw it away immediately.

-- My peanut butter isn’t coming together!
+My peanut butter isn’t coming together!
 What can I do and what did I do wrong?

 Are you sure your food processor can handle making nut butters?
 If you are, you just need to be patient.
 Some food processors take longer than others.

 If your processor is hot, take a break.
 Remove the bowl from the base, open the lid, and let it chill for 10-20 minutes or until it’s cooled quite a bit.

 We certainly don’t want you to kill your food processor!